 - Incident Reports – FROI, general liability, theft and auto

 Having one source for all your documents will save you time and will prevent unnecessary fines due to lost documents, or an inability to produce them.

 All-in-one reporting capabilities

-The right construction safety app will equip site managers with the tools they need to manage their entire safety management program quickly and easily.
-The critical components of a construction safety app are those that allow for proactive prevention of potential accidents, and the quick reporting of those accidents should the worst happen.
+The best safety app will equip site managers with the tools they need to manage their entire safety management program quickly and easily.
+The critical components of a construction app are those that allow for proactive prevention of potential accidents, and the quick reporting of those accidents should the worst happen.